IanMilli/Node-Js-Command-Line-Team-Profile-Generator/README.md

    ## Screenshots

-   yes, this is a placeholder for screenshots to be added

    ## Tests

    To test if the code meets the parameters of the requirements of the project, in the intergrated Terminal input 'npm run test' .
 This should bring up a screenshot similar to the one below:

    ## Evolution